gido/slides-postacard/README.md

 ## Instagram
-Did I need to present this application?
+Do I need to present this application?

 ## What is Postacard